 - Single copies of standard or duplexed Letter (8.5x11), Legal (8.5x14) or Tabloid (11" x 17") color printing

-Note: We rarely allow custom paper use in the laser printer due to paper jams.
+We rarely allow custom paper use in the laser printer due to paper jams.
 Please ask us about exceptions before attempting to use custom paper.
-Those wishing to produce flyers or who need multiple copies should consult with Office Services or an external resource.
+Those wishing to produce flyers or who need multiple copies should consult with Print Services or an external resource.

 - Image scanning up to 12"x18" with scanners capable of handling transparencies, slides and 35mm film negatives